Quafadas/dedav4s/raw_docs/working_chart/mutable.md

 In the first instance, this looks like quite a bit of ceremony.
 What's important to remember, is that you can compose the modifiers... and ultimately, end up with your own library of them!

 # Discussion
-The big advantage of the mutuable approach, is that you get trivial access to the entire vega API.
+The big advantage of the mutuable approach, is that you get instant access to the entire vega API, which is just JSON.
 It therefore represents the "ultimate fallback" option.

 The big disadvantage, is that it the "developer experience", isn't great.
-The ceremony to get the json shapes in the right place, is rather tedious.
+The ceremony to get the json shapes in the right place, is rather tedious, plus you don't get compile time hints if this are going to go wrong.

 Reading this back the example is weirdly contrived.
 Mostly when I'm working with an existing datatype, it already has a JSON serialisation strategy in place.
 It really ought to be possible to leverage that somehow ...

 # Conclusion
 I've found this style to be rather convenient in practise for small mofications, adding axis titles, chart titles.
-It relies on a lot of prior knowledge of vega and wading through the specs, though.